LemonmadeDesigns/GRADES-CRUD-APP/README.md

 ## Reminder ##

-Please remember to start recording the RI session BEFORE the session begins.
+Please remember to start recording the RI session <span style="color: red;">BEFORE</span> the session begins.
 The check-in question should be present in the recording.
 Remind students that they are being recorded.

 ---

 ## Instructor's Note ##

-This is a rather lengthy lesson plan.
-It may be necessary for you to limit side discussions as much as possible in order to set a good pace.
+This is a not a lengthy lesson plan.
+However, it may still be necessary for you to limit side discussions as much as possible in order to set a good pace.
 That being said, make sure to answer any questions throroughly and completely while moving through the material.

 ---

 ## Background ##

 The students should have a working full-stack app that utilizes API calls and serves out templated HTML with EJS and Express.
 They should also have a database built on their local environment using MongoDB, and their app should be able to read and create documents with that database.
+For that reason, here, we are going to focus on the CRUD functionality to give students a more clear and concise way to implement CRUD operations.

 ---